FastieSystems/tinymce-editattributes/README.md

 # tinymce-editattributes
-A plugin allowing edition and addition of attributes for TinyMCE 5
+A plugin allowing editing and addition of attributes for TinyMCE 5

 This version of the plugin is NOT compatible with TinyMCE version 4 or earlier.
 It is only compatible with TinyMCE 5.